Life Lessons

 Lighten up.
 Learn to laugh.
 Let go.
 The days are so very long, but the years are much shorter than anyone can ever convey with words.
 Every moment matters.
 Don’t let time slip through your fingers, as it is the most valuable asset you have.
 Your children want to be with you.
 Nothing on earth is more important than them.
 Always be present.
 Be here, now.

 Choose your battles.
 Ask yourself; “Is this a character or moral issue?”
 “Will this have eternal consequences?”
-“What will happen if I don’t dig in my heels in this moment?”
+“What will happen if I don’t dig in my heels at this moment?”
 “What will happen if I stick to my guns?”
 “How can I be more loving and encouraging in this situation?”

 Take more time to breathe and pray.
 Take time to find a better way that will bless your children.
 Above all else, seek understanding, strive to provide unconditional love, and smile at your children.
 Slow down.
 Let them see your love in your eyes, hear it in your voice, and feel it in your embrace.

-Say no, don’t be a yes girl.
-Choose wisely.
-Be firm but loving.
-Stay strong.
-Be brave.
 Let go of perfectionism.
 Do your best with what you have.
 Don’t cling to ideals of how things should be.
 Stop mourning what isn’t.
 Embrace what is.
 Stay positive.
 Choose joy and thankfulness.
-Turn off the tv.
-Don’t let anyone mentally bully you into making choices your gut is telling you is wrong.
-Seek God first and trust Him with everything, nothing is too small, He cares about it all.